MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 <!-- fwlink 2134779 for for a few thing to know -->

 > [!IMPORTANT]
-> The capability to promote Dataverse for Teams environments to Common Data Service isn’t available during the public preview release; it will be available soon.
+> The capability to promote Dataverse for Teams environments to Dataverse isn’t available during the public preview release; it will be available soon.

 The high-level flow and business rules for promoting a Dataverse for Teams environment follow.

-A tenant admin will be allowed to promote a Dataverse for Teams environment to a Common Data Service database environment.
+A tenant admin will be allowed to promote a Dataverse for Teams environment to a Dataverse database environment.
 A typical flow is as follows:

 :::image type="content" source="media/teams-environment-promotion-process.png" alt-text="Dataverse for Teams environment promotion process":::

 1. Within a team, the Teams user chooses to create an app by using the new integrated Power Apps app creation experience in Teams, or by installing an existing Dataverse for Teams environment-based app.
 At this point, a Dataverse for Teams environment is provisioned for that team.

 2. Over time, the data stored in the Dataverse for Teams environment will grow and eventually reach the capacity limit that these environments have (2 GB).
 At this point, existing apps will continue to operate but new applications won't be allowed to be created or installed.
-Customers will be directed to contact a tenant admin to promote the Dataverse for Teams environments to Common Data Service and obtain more capacity.
-Alternatively, a Teams user can request that the admin promote the environment because they want to use a certain feature in Common Data Service.
+Customers will be directed to contact a tenant admin to promote the Dataverse for Teams environments to Dataverse and obtain more capacity.
+Alternatively, a Teams user can request that the admin promote the environment because they want to use a certain feature in Dataverse.

-3. Admins will review the request from the Teams user and make the decision to promote the environment from Teams to Common Data Service.
+3. Admins will review the request from the Teams user and make the decision to promote the environment from Teams to Dataverse.
 At this point, the admin will go to the Power Platform admin center environments view to execute the promotion.

    > [!NOTE]
    > To successfully carry out the promotion, the tenant must have at least as much available capacity as the size of the Dataverse for Teams environment that's being promoted.
 After its promotion, the consumed capacity of the promoted Dataverse for Teams environment will start counting towards the tenant's capacity.
 If an attempt is made to promote a Dataverse for Teams environment when the tenant doesn't have enough capacity, the promote operation will be blocked and an error message will be displayed.